 Traders will be entitled to use a geographical name so long as they do so honestly and without looking to pass off on another’s reputation.
 It will be a rare occurrence where a trader has acquired a secondary meaning in a geographic name which permits them any exclusive right to use it.

-This article was written by Special Counsel, Hayley Bowman and Legal Assistant Meg Ryan.
+This article was written by Special Counsel, Hayley Bowman.
 If you have any questions about business names and trade marks, please contact Hayley Bowman.